Home is so near yet so far for Hong Kong singer G.E.M.

 Hong Kong television host Joyce Ngai commented that she missed Tang too, while Malaysian singer Gin Lee encouraged Tang to keep going and added that she has a good mother.

-Tang, 29, who is known for her impressive vocal range and piano skills, is currently dating Ngai's brother, stylist Mark Ngai .
+Tang, 29, who is known for her impressive vocal range and piano skills, is dating Ngai's brother, stylist Mark Ngai.

 Tang received several nominations, including Album of the Year and Best Female Vocalist (Mandarin), for her studio album City Zoo at Taiwan's Golden Melody Awards in October, winning the Special Award from the jury.